jjfumero/level-zero-tests/BUILD.md

 Dockerfiles are available in the [docker](./docker) directory which can be used as build environments.
 These are the environments used by the automation, and are therefore guaranteed to work.
 This is the recommended method for building on Windows and Linux.
-Refer to the Dockerfile corresponding with your platform if you want to configure your own environment manually.
+Refer to the Dockerfile corresponding with your platform for the exact packages and any other configuration steps required for configuring your own environment manually.

+Boost 1.70 is required in order to be compatible with Visual Studio 2019.
+Command-lines for downloading and installing boost 1.70 can be found in the target platform's Dockerfile.

 For building against level-zero, you can either build against the version you have installed on your system (automatic, Linux only), or specify an install